Step 6

 • Update your investor pipeline with an updated status and any meeting notes.

-Step 2: Once you have enough interest (10 to 20 investors), open your round, start pitching for money in 1 or 2 weeks.
+Once you have enough interest (10 to 20 investors), open your round, start pitching for money in 1 or 2 weeks.

 The purpose of pitching to multiple investors simultaneously is to create a sense of urgency, momentum, and competition among potential investors.